 The Classics Research Division has a proud history stretching back more than 100 years.
 It is renowned for its world-leading insights into the cultures, histories, societies, languages, religions and material remains of the ancient Mediterranean.

-We consider the ancient world as a single entity, investigating the interactions between its social groups and examining both the centres and shifting geographical and cultural boundaries at the peripheries.
+We consider the ancient world as a single entity, investigating the interactions between its civilizations, social groups and their legacies.
+Combining the best of traditional and modern approaches, we examine both the centres and shifting geographical and cultural boundaries at the peripheries.

 Our research also investigates the ancient world as cultural capital, available for use and re-use by a range of cultures in Europe and beyond.